typesafegithub/github-workflows-kt/docs/user-guide/migrating-to-Maven-based-bindings.md

 It has a number of downsides:

 * the library needs to be aware of a certain action, which requires the maintainer's attention
-* getting new versions of the bindings happens is tied to the release cadence of the library, which is currently released monthly
+* getting new versions of the bindings is tied to the release cadence of the library, which is currently released monthly
 * automatic updates via dependency update bots like Renovate or Dependabot aren't possible